29

 Tara, Tessa, Tina, Tricia bionic 18.04

-For Linux Mint, "Victoria" - which correspondents Ubuntu "jammy".
+For Linux Mint, "victoria" was output - which corresponds to Ubuntu "jammy".

-1) created a file for the Proposed-Roads of the "proposed" updates:
+1) Created a file for the proposed repository of “suggested” updates:

 nano /etc/apt/sources.list.d/ubuntu-proposed.list